What is PLA Plastic (Polylactide)? | The Definitive Guide

 Processing Methods for PLA

-PLA material is easily processable in traditional processing methods like Injection molding, extrusion, blow molding, thermoforming, fiber spinning to achieve parts, films, and fibers.
+PLA material is easily processable in traditional processing methods like Injection molding, extrusion, blow molding, thermoforming, and fiber spinning to achieve parts, films, and fibers.

 Processing Conditions for Injection Molding